 Gross Axle Weight Rating (GAWR): is the value specified as the load carrying capacity of a single axle system, as measured at the tire-ground interfaces.
-One of five components will determine this rating, tires, axle, springs, brakes, or wheels.
-One of these five is generally rated slightly less than the others which the rating is based on.

-Gross Vehicle Weight Rating (GVWR): is the maximum permissible weight of this trailer when fully loaded.
+Effective September 2018, the tires will be rated 10% higher or more than the axle, becoming the GAWR rating.
+Gross Vehicle Weight Rating (GVWR) is the maximum permissible weight of this trailer when fully loaded.
 It includes all weight at the trailer axle (s) and tongue or pin on Fifth Wheel.
 This includes ALL cargo, options and liquids.

-MANUFACTURED BY/FABRIQUE KZRV

-GWR/PNBV: 2727 KG (6000 SHIPSHEWANA, IN

-GAWR (EACH AXLE) / PNBE (CHAQUE ESSIEU) 1591 KG (3500 LB) TIRE/PNEU ST205/75R14 C
+MANUFACTURED BY/FABRIQUE KZRV DATE: 03/2012 GWR/PNBV: 2727 KG (6000 SHIPSHEWANA, IN ST205/75R14 C GAWR (EACH AXLE) / PNBE (CHAQUE ESSIEU) 1591 KG (3500 LB) TIRE/PNEU RIM/JANTE 14X5.5 JJ COLD INFL.

-RIMUJANTE 14X5.5 JJ

-COLD INFL.
 PRESS. /PRESS.
-DE GONFL. À FROID 345 KPA (50 PSVLPC)

-THIS VENEUE CONFORMS TO ALL APPLICABLE US.
-FEDERAL MOTOR VENEUE SAVETY STANDARDS IN EFFECT ON THE DATE OF MARIFACTURE SHOWN ADDRETTHE VENEUE CONFORMS TO ALL APPLICABLE STANDARDS IN EFFECT ON THE DATE OF MARIFACTURE SHOWN ADDRETTHE VENEUE CONFORMS TO ALL APPLICABLES EN VENEUE BY MARIFACTURE: CE VENEULE EST CONFORME À TOUTES LES NORMES QUI LUI SONT APPLICABLES EN VERTU DU REGLEMENT SUR LA SECURITÉ DES

-VÉRICULES AUTOMOBILES DU GANADA EN VICIUEUR À LA DATE DE SA FABRICATION.
+DE GONFL À FROID 345 KPA (50 PSI/LPC) THE VERCLE CONFORME TO ALL APPLICABLE US FEDERAL MOTOR VEHICLE SAVETY STANDARDS IN EFFECT ON THE DATE OF MANUFACTURE SHOWN ADOVE THIS VEHICLE CONFORMS TO ALL APPLICABLE SAVETY STANDARDS IN EFFECT ON THE DATE OF MANUFACTURE SHOWN ADOVE THIS VEHICLE CONFORMS TO ALL APPLICABLE SAVETY STANDARDS IN EFFECT ON THE DATE CONFORME A TOUTES LES NOTMES QUI LUI SONT APPLICABLES EN VENTU DU REQLEMENT SUR LA SECURITÉ DES VÉHICILES AUTOMOBILES DU CANADA EN VICIUEUR À LA DATE DE SA FABRICATION.
 V.I.N.I.N.I.V.
-4EZTS2420CS836114 TYPE/TYPE DE VÉHICULE: TRAILER TRA/REM TRA
+4EZTS2420C5030114 TYPE/TYPE DE VÉHICULE: TRAILER TRA/REM TRA

-Unloaded Vehicle Weight (UVW): is the weight of this trailer as manufactured at the factory.
+Unloaded Vehicle Weight (UVW), is the weight of this trailer as manufactured at the factory.
 It includes all weight at the trailer axle (s) and tongue or pin.
 If applicable, it also includes full generator fluids, including fuel, engine oil and coolants.